-A. Applicability.

-- 1. Subsections B through G apply to auction houses in the AR-1 or AR-2 Zoning Districts. - 2.
+- A. Applicability.
+This section applies to any - 1.
+Subsections B through G apply to auction househouses in the ARNAR-1 or ARS districts AR-2 Zoning Districts. - 2.
 Only Subsection H applies to auction houses in the TRC, TC, and PD-MUB Zoning Districts. - B. Intensity/Character Standards. - 1.
 Hours of Operation.
 Hours of operation are limited to 8:00 a.m. to 9:00 p.m. - 2.
 Sanitary Facilities.
-Bathroom facilities must be provided on site. - C. Size of Use. - 1.
-Minimum Lot Area: 10 acres. - 2.
-Maximum Number of Structures: 1. - 3.
-Maximum Gross Floor Area: 10,000 square feet. - 4.
-Maximum Outdoor Storage Area: 2,000 square feet. - D. Location on Site/Dimensional Standards.
-The auction house must be set back at least 100 feet from all lot lines. - E. Roads/Access Standards.
-Only 1 point of access is permitted to a public road.
-This requirement does not preclude an additional access for emergency vehicles only. - F. Parking.
-All parking areas serving the use must be of a dust-free surfacing material as provided in the Facilities Standards Manual. - G. Historic Structures.
-The applicability standards for structures existing prior to January 7, 2003, as identified in Section 4.01 shall apply. - H. TRC, TC, and PD-MUB Zoning Districts.
+Bathroom facilities shallmust be provided on site, consistent with the Uniform Statewide Building Code. - C. Size of Use. - 1.
+Site Size.
+The minimum lot area is Minimum Lot Area: 10 acres.

+- 2. Structure.
+Only one structure is allowed on the lot.
+The structure shall not exceed Maximum Number of Structures: 1. - 2.3.
+Maximum Gross Floor Area: 10,000 square feet in gross floor area. - 3.4.
+Maximum Outdoor Storage.
+The maximum area of outdoor storage is Area: 2,000 square feet. - D. Location on Site/Dimensional Standards.
+The auction house shallmust be set back at least 100 feet from all lot lines. - G. Roads/Access Standards. - 1.
+Driveways.
+Driveways shall not be located within a required buffer yard area except as necessary to access the site. - E. Number of Access Points.
+Only one 1 point of access is permitted to a Class I, Class II or Class III public road.
+This requirement does not preclude an additional access for emergency vehicles only. - H.-Parking. - F. Surface.
+All parking areas serving the use shall usemust be of a dust-free surfacing material as provided in the Facilities Standards Manual. - G. Historic Structures.-The applicability standards for structures existing prior to January 7, 2003, as identified in Section 3.064.01 shall apply. - H. TRC, TC, and PD-MUB Zoning Districts.
 In the TRC, TC, and PD-MUB Zoning Districts, auction houses must: - 1.
 Be located within a building that houses 2 or more distinct principle uses that do not share the same physical space; and - 2.
 Not exceed 10,000 square feet.

-4.04.04 Automobile Car Sharing
+4.04.04 Automobile Car Sharing--

 - A. Applicability.
-This section applies to any Automobile Car Sharing use in the UE, TC, TRC, and PD-MUB Zoning Districts. - B. On-Site Automobile Storage.
-On-site automobile storage is limited as follows: - 1.
+This section applies to any Automobile Car Sharing use in the UE-district, TC, TRC, and PD-MUB Zoning Districts. - B. On-Site Automobile Storage.
+On-site automobile storage in the UE district is limited to as follows: - 1.
 In the UE and TRC Zoning District to 10 cars. - 2.
 In the TC, TRC, and PD-MUB Zoning Districts to 4,000 square feet. - C. Office Space.
 In the TC, TRC, and PD-MUB Zoning Districts, any office area associated with the Automobile Car Sharing use must be located within a building that contains 2 or more distinct principal uses that do not share the same physical space.